 Audit Your Practice’s Information Security Status

 We recommend using the beginning of the year to do a full technology audit: “Who has access to what?” is the most critical question to answer.
-If you’ve had any employees leave your practice in 2020, take time in this first month to ensure that they do not still have access to any residual systems or interfaces.
+If you’ve had any employees leave your practice the previous year, take time in this first month to ensure that they do not still have access to any residual systems or interfaces.
 These include hardware in your clinic and any web-based software that your therapists access from home.

 The first of the year is a good time to tick off the following tasks: